Email FacebookTwitterMenu burgerClose thin

 What Is a SEP IRA?

-You can make contributions to a SEP IRA as a self-employed person no matter the size of your business or your business structure.
+As a self-employed person, you can make contributions to a SEP IRA no matter the size of your business or your business structure.
 That means you can use one of these accounts for retirement savings whether you have a sole proprietorship, limited liability company or corporation.

 Qualified withdrawals are taxed at your ordinary income tax rate in retirement.
-At age 70.5, you must begin taking required minimum distributions, based on your account balance and life expectancy.
+At age 73, you must begin taking required minimum distributions (RMDs).
+The amount of these RMDs isbased on your account balance and life expectancy.

 What Is a Solo 401(k)?

-A solo or individual 401(k) plan is a 401(k) retirement account that’s designed for sole proprietors and small business owners whose only employee is their spouse.
-With this type of 401(k), the account owner can make contributions both as the employer and employee.
+A Solo 401(k), also known as an individual 401(k), is a 401(k) retirement account that’s designed for sole proprietors and small business owners whose only employee is their spouse.
+With this type of 401(k), the account owner can make contributions both as the employer and as the employee.

-The amount you can make for nonelective employer contributions is based on your net earnings from self-employment after deducting one-half of your self-employment tax and contributions for yourself.
-Altogether, total contributions, not counting catch-up contributions, are limited to $69,000 for 2024 and $66,000 for 2023.
+The amount you can make for non-elective employer contributions is based on your net earnings from self-employment after deducting one-half of your self-employment tax and contributions for yourself.
+Altogether, total contributions, not counting catch-up contributions, are limited to $72,000 for 2026.

-For tax purposes, a solo 401(k) is treated the same as a traditional 401(k), unless it’s designated as a Roth account.
+For tax purposes, a Solo 401(k) is treated the same as a traditional 401(k), unless it’s designated as a Roth account.
 Under traditional 401(k) rules, your qualified withdrawals are taxed at your ordinary income tax rate.
 A 10% early withdrawal penalty and ordinary income tax would apply to non-qualified withdrawals.
-Required minimum distributions would kick in beginning at age 70.5.
+RMDs kick in beginning at age 73.

-A Roth solo 401(k) would follow Roth IRA tax rules.
-That means no deduction for contributions, but qualified withdrawals would be tax-free.
-There are also no required minimum distributions to worry about.
+Meanwhile, a Roth Solo 401(k) would follow Roth IRA tax rules.
+That means there would be no deduction for contributions, but qualified withdrawals would be tax-free.
+There are also no RMDs to worry about for Roth accounts.

 SEP IRA Pros and Cons